isomerpages/govtech-im8/_control-catalog/Cybersecurity/Logging and Monitoring.md

 Failing to measure and improve the software delivery performance can lead to inefficient development processes, reduced software quality and longer recovery times.

+## LM-18: Whole of Government Application Analytics (WOGAA)

+**Group:** Logging and Monitoring

+### Control Statement

+Implement Whole of Government Application Analytics (WOGAA) in public facing digital services.

+### Control Recommendations

+Register at the WOGAA portal at https://wogaa.sg/ and follow the implementation documentation at https://docs.wogaa.sg/.

+### Risk Statement

+Lack of performance tracking can lead to gaps in service delivery.

 ## LM-19: Log Sanitisation